baumths/flutter_tree_view/example/example.md

       // tree nodes.
       treeController: treeController,
       // Provide a widget builder callback to map your tree nodes into widgets.
-      //
-      // Your tree nodes are wrapped in TreeEntry instances when traversing
-      // the tree, these objects hold important details about its node relative
-      // to the tree, like: expansion state, level, parent, etc.
-      //
-      // TreeEntry instances are short lived, each time TreeController.rebuild
-      // is called, a new TreeEntry is created for each node so the details it
-      // holds are always up to date.
       nodeBuilder: (BuildContext context, TreeEntry<MyNode> entry) {
         // Provide a widget to display your tree nodes in the tree view.
         //
         // Can be any widget, just make sure to include a [TreeIndentation]
         // within its widget subtree to properly indent your tree nodes. return MyTreeTile(
+          // Add a key to your tiles to avoid syncing descendant animations.
+          key: ValueKey(entry.node),
+          // Your tree nodes are wrapped in TreeEntry instances when traversing
+          // the tree, these objects hold important details about its node
+          // relative to the tree, like: expansion state, level, parent, etc.
+          //
+          // TreeEntrys are short lived, each time TreeController.rebuild is
+          // called, a new TreeEntry is created for each node so its properties
+          // are always up to date.
           entry: entry,
           // Add a callback to toggle the expansion state of this node.
           onTap: () => treeController.toggleExpansion(entry.node),